delta-one/dell-xps-15-9570-debian-linux/README.md

 Disable the card with `disableGPU.sh` to lower the power consumption.

 #### Various options for the integrated Intel-card
 *tlp* is recommended to save some power.
-However several more options can be activated for the Intel card.
+However several more options can be activated for the Intel card in order to save power or prevent screen flickering.
 Add the following line to `/etc/modprobe.d/i915.conf` :
 ```
-options i915 enable_fbc=1 disable_power_well=0 fastboot=1
+options i915 enable_fbc=1 disable_power_well=0 fastboot=1 enable_psr=0
 ```
 Some guides suggest the option `enable_guc=3`, however my computer got stuck at boot with that option.
 Before you add it to `/etc/modprobe.d/i915.conf`, try it first as a command-line option before you boot.